Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

 The total time spent so far is linear in the size of the database $D$.
 From $T'$ we can easily construct a corresponding CQ $Q'$ and database $D'$ by creating a relation for every stage and a tuple for every state.
-The weights of the tuples are equal to the weights of their incoming edges plus the weights of the outgoing edges if the latter lead to a leaf stage. \end{proof}
+The weight of a tuples is equal to the weight of the (unique) edge that connects it to its parent plus the weight of the edges that connect it to terminal children stages (i.e those that are leaves), is such exist. \end{proof}

-\Cref{lem:fc_to_full} says that for free-connex CQs we can achieve ranked enumeration in selective dioid order by first creating a full CQ and a modified database and then applying our any-$k$ algorithms.
+\Cref{lem:fc_to_full} says that for free-connex CQs and ranking functions that are \smonotone, we can achieve ranked enumeration by first creating a full CQ and a modified database and then applying our any-$k$ algorithms.
 By following this approach, we obtain the guarantees of \Cref{theorem:cq_data_comp}.
 The corresponding lower bound of the theorem is immediate from \Cref{theorem:known-enumeration} since ranked enumeration is strictly harder than unranked enumeration.